 Please review the contents of this with your student.
-If you believe that you are eligible for dual enrollment, that you qualify for tuition and fee support, and that you wish to participate next semester please schedule an appointment to meet with your grade level dean/counselor/assistant principal.
+If you believe that you are eligible for dual enrollment, that you qualify for tuition and fee support, and that you wish to participate next semester please schedule an appointment to meet with your counselor.